Trixie Gardner, Baroness Gardner of Parkes: Early life and education

-Baroness Gardner was born in Parkes, New South Wales, the daughter of Greg McGirr, a former leader of the New South Wales Labor Party.
+Baroness Gardner was born in Parkes, New South Wales, the daughter of Greg McGirr, a former leader of the New South Wales Labor Party, and Rachel Rittenburg Miller (OBE).
 She earned a Bachelor of Dental Surgery (BDS) in 1954 from the University of Sydney, where she was a resident at Sancta Sophia College, and studied in Paris at Le Cordon Bleu.
 She moved to the UK in 1957.

 Politics

 Gardner was a councillor of Westminster City Council from 1968 to 1978 and was Lady Mayoress (when her husband was Lord Mayor) during 1987–88.
 In 1970, she stood for Parliament for the Conservative Party against Labour's Barbara Castle in Blackburn, and in February 1974 stood against the Liberal John Pardoe in North Cornwall.
 In 1971, she was made a Justice of the Peace.
-In addition, she was elected as a member of the Greater London Council (GLC) representing Havering (1970-1973) and Enfield Southgate (1977–1986) until the GLC's abolition.
+In addition, she was elected as a member of the Greater London Council (GLC) representing Havering (1970-1973) and Southgate (1977–1986) until the GLC's abolition.
 She held various directorships and was the UK Representative on the United Nations Status of Women Commission 1982–1988.

-On 19 June 1981, Gardner was created a life peeress of the United Kingdom as Baroness Gardner of Parkes, of Southgate in Greater London, and of Parkes in the Australian state of New South Wales and Commonwealth of Australia.
+On 19 June 1981, Gardner was created a life peeress of the United Kingdom as Baroness Gardner of Parkes, of Southgate in Greater London, and of Parkes in the State of New South Wales and Commonwealth of Australia.
 She was ennobled for her two decades of community and local government work as a Conservative, the first Australian woman to be so honoured.
 On 4 April 2007, she was made an Honorary Fellow of the University of Sydney.

 Background

-Baroness Gardner can trace her roots back to Ireland via her grandfather, John McGirr, a native of Moneen, Louisburg, County Mayo, who married Mary O'Sullivan from North Cork.
-Their son was Gardner's father, Gregory, who led the New South Wales Labor Party from March to July 1923.
+Gardner's father, Gregory, led the New South Wales Labor Party from March to July 1923.
 An uncle, James McGirr, was also in Labor politics, serving as Premier of New South Wales from 1947 to 1952.
 A nephew, Dr Jack McGirr, is a dentist in Lane Cove, a Sydney suburb, and is a former Mayor of Lane Cove Council.